KNKalinin/hotel-cancellations-lstm/index.md

 Now, an LSTM is used to predict cancellations for both the validation and test sets, and ultimately gauge model performance in terms of mean directional accuracy and root mean square error (RMSE).

+## Dataset Matrix Formation and Model Configuration

 Let’s begin the analysis for the H1 dataset.
-A dataset matrix is created and the data is scaled.
+The first 100 observations from the created time series is called.
+Then, a dataset matrix is created and the data is scaled.

 ```
+df = df[:100]

 # Form dataset matrix
 def create_dataset(df, previous=1):
     dataX, dataY = [], []